 LNG Injection: The delivery of LNG to the Operator at the LNG Delivery Point.

-Virtual Trading Point (VTP): A virtual point of the NNGTS, other than Entry and Exit Points, where Natural Gas Quantities are traded between Transmission Users, as well as between Transmission Users and the Operator, for gas balancing and offsetting of Operational Gas purposes.
+Virtual Trading Point (VTP): A virtual reference point for transactions conducted within the NNGTS.

 Involved Parties: As defined under the terms of the Emergency Plan.

 Project Start Date: The date of inclusion of an unplanned project in the Draft Development Plan or in the List of Small Projects, as posted on its website.
 The start of a project may be accompanied by conditions for its implementation.